Ipswich railway station: Upper Yard

 In the main yard a transhipment shed existed for a number of years where small consignments were transferred between wagons; there was no public or road access to this facility, which closed in 1951.

 Local and regional freight trains serving local stations as well as the other goods facilities in the Ipswich area were re-marshalled in this yard.
 Regional destinations included Goodmayes and Temple Mills in London and Whitemoor (March) in Cambridgeshire.

 The yard was developed for longer trains during 2014 with improved access to and from the East Suffolk Line and longer sidings.
 The majority of trains are traffic to or from Felixstowe Docks.

+Further changes were made during 2021 with the construction of a new vehicle maintenance facility (VMF) which opened in August 2022 with freight locomotives now stabling in the Upper Yard/East Suffolk Junction area.

 Ranelagh Road sidings

 Another branch further to the north crossed over Ranelagh Road to a headshunt and then served a warehouse.
 This was built circa 1920 and was at one time going to be a new route into Ipswich docks avoiding the level crossing on the other branch.
 The warehouse served a number of companies including Boots, J Lyons & Co, McFarLanes Biscuits, and Swift and Co.
 The site was also used to dump redundant permanent way materials and in the 1970s travelling circuses used the site.

 The bridge was demolished in 1967 and an abutment remains (in 2013).
 The rest of this site has been redeveloped with retail facilities.